doaleix/apx-manual/docs/02-Advanced-Admin/02-Third-party-integration/01-Screens.md

 ---
 # Basic Setup

-This guide will help you understand the different **Screens** for thid party integrations in APX.
+This guide will help you understand the different **Screens** for third party integrations in APX.

 ------------